IntegriChain1/s3parq/README.md

 - Added custom_publish function to publish_parq which allows spectrum and redshift tables to use custom user defined redshift column definitions.
 - Added create_custom_table to publish_redshift which creates custom redshift tables based on user defined redshift column definitions.
+- Create_custom_table and publish_redshift enable support for Redshift's decimal data type.
+Decimals must be stored in a Pandas object column as Python decimal objects.
 - Added unit tests for custom_publish and create_custom_table.

 ### 2.1.8